California woman says she was kidnapped, raped 'numerous times,' held for 4 days; 2 arrested, cops say

 Sitting next to Vang in the vehicle was 33-year-old Christine Maxwell of Marysville, Calif. and in the backseat was a 34-year-old Sacramento woman who was "very upset, shaking, crying" and had visible bruising on her body.

-The bruised and upset woman told police had been kidnapped four days prior in Sacramento by Vang, who allegedly transported her to a residence in Sacramento and held her against her will.
+The bruised and upset woman told police she had been kidnapped four days prior in Sacramento by Vang, who allegedly transported her to a residence in Sacramento and held her against her will.

 While at the home, the woman said Vang "continually physically abused her" and raped her "numerous times," the sheriff's office said.